Sean Hannity: FBI, DOJ, special counsel

-Comments on sexual harassment
+Sexual harassment

 In 2016, Hannity vociferously defended Roger Ailes when he was accused by multiple women of sexual harassment.
 In May 2017, Hannity paid a tribute to Ailes after he died.
 Hannity called him "a second father" and said to Ailes' "enemies" that he was "preparing to kick your a** in the next life".

 In April 2017, Hannity came to the defense of Fox News co-president Bill Shine after it was reported that Shine's job was at risk.
 At least four lawsuits alleged that Shine had ignored, enabled or concealed Ailes' alleged sexual harassment.

-In another lawsuit, he was accused of belittling a female guest on his TV show, allegedly offering cash to anyone on set who would take her on a date.

 In September 2017, several months after Bill O'Reilly was fired from Fox News in the wake of a number of women's alleging that he had sexually harassed them, Hannity hosted O'Reilly on his show.
 Some Fox News employees criticized the decision.
 In the interview, O'Reilly attacked liberal media watchdog groups and said he should have fought harder when those groups targeted his advertisers.
 According to CNN, during the interview, Hannity found kinship with O'Reilly as he appeared "to feel that he and O'Reilly have both become victims of liberals looking to silence them".

 Hannity came under criticism in October 2017 when he attacked Democrats after it became known that a large number of women had accused Harvey Weinstein, the Hollywood producer and donor to Democratic causes, of sexual harassment.
 Critics noted that Hannity had weeks earlier defended and hosted his coworker Bill O'Reilly who was fired following a number of sexual harassment allegations.